Gabrielle Pascual, MMFT, Licensed Marriage and Family Therapist (LMFT 125884)

 Additional Information about my Specialties:

-My clinical experience includes providing individual therapy to elementary and middle school students as well as female, transgender, and non-binary foster care and probation youth ages 13 to 18.
-I have also facilitated group therapy for youth and family therapy for youth and their families.
-Many of my clients have come from diverse backgrounds and have lived in underserved and low-income communities.
+My clinical experience includes providing individual therapy to elementary and middle school students, as well as female, transgender, and non-binary foster care and probation youth ages 13 to 18.
+I have also facilitated group therapy for youth, and family therapy for youth and their families.
+Many of my clients came from diverse backgrounds and lived in underserved and low-income communities.

 Presentations and Workshops: